 The Centers for Medicare and Medicaid Services has sent a Shared Savings/Accountable Care Organizations final rule to the Office of Management and Budget (OMB) for review.
-OMB review is one of the last steps before publication of a rule in the Federal Register.
+OMB review is one of the last steps before the publication of a rule in the Federal Register.

 The rule would establish the Medicare Shared Savings Program authorized in the health reform law.
 Under Shared Savings, provider organizations are encouraged to form accountable care organizations to tightly coordinate the care of chronically ill patients across the continuum of care, and to share in the savings that may result.

 Industry concerns raised during the comment period on the proposed rule included: